marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 The content goes here!
 ```

-### The layout directory in-depth
+## The layout directory in-depth
-- Now that we've covered the basics of the `content/` directory, let's turn to the other
+- Now that we've covered the basics of the `content/` directory, let's turn to the other pillar of the Hugo framework, the `layout/` directory
-- Foundational concept in Hugo is the relationship between the content and layout directories
-- The general idea is that every piece of content has a corresponding layout that is used to generate the HTML page
+- I've mentioned a few times that Hugo uses templates in `layouts/` to convert the content files into HTML files, and the general idea is Hugo uses the correspondence between structure of the two directories to identify the right template for a content file
 - Taken to an extreme, it's possible to specify a template for each content file
-- However, Hugo defines [a series of fallbacks](https://gohugo.io/templates/lookup-order/) that depend on both the structure and content attributes to try to find a matching template
+- However, Hugo defines [a series of fallbacks](https://gohugo.io/templates/lookup-order/) that depend on both the structure and content attributes find a matching template
-  - Makes Hugo robust and flexible, but also very confusing at first
+  - This makes Hugo robust and flexible, but also very confusing at first since the template used to build a page is rarely explicitly stated
 - Overview of structure
   - _default, partials, sections, shortcodes

-#### Page kinds, types, and layouts
+### Page kinds, types, and layouts
 - https://gohugo.io/templates/section-templates/#page-kinds
 - Attributes associated with a page that determines its function and in turn how it's rendered
 - Kind has higher priority